-When I completed the third climb the chain came off, luckily I was able to recover it by stretching out my hand and putting it back on the chainring without losing any time.
+On completing the third climb, the chain came off, luckily I was able to recover it by reaching up and putting it back on the chainring with hardly any loss of time.
 "Don't do this at home", you risk getting your fingers caught between chainring and chain.
-What I did lose was the contact with the group, so I had to give a bonus in the recovery stretch until the descent began, hooking up again in the flatter, downwind area, where the relays followed one another.
+What I did lose contact with the group, so I had to give a plus in the recovery stretch to start the descent, reattaching in the flatter area and headwind, where the relays were happening.

 I didn't do a good segment of cycling.
 With just over 41 minutes I arrived at T2 having lost 46 positions with respect to how I had gotten out of the water.

 At least I know that, except for the first lap (a little slower), the other three were very similar in time with a 5 second difference between all of them.
 We must never forget that the most important thing is to be able to reach T2 with strength to have a good performance in the foot race.